Sweet’s syndrome is also called acute febrile neutrophilic dermatosis. It was originally described by Dr. Robert Douglas Sweet in 1964.

 - being between the ages of 30 and 50

 - having recently recovered from an upper respiratory infection

 In some cases, the condition resolves itself.
-Corticosteroid pills, such as prednisone, are the most popular medical treatment for Sweet’s syndrome.
-With treatment, symptoms usually disappear in a few days.
-However, the condition may reoccur after treatment.
+Corticosteroid pills, such as prednisone, are the most popular treatment for Sweet’s syndrome.
+Corticosteroids are also available as topical creams and injections.

-People with Sweet’s syndrome should be gentle with their skin.
+People with Sweet’s syndrome should be gentle on their skin.
 They should apply sunscreen as needed and wear protective clothing before going out in the sun.

-- Sunscreen: Use sunscreen with a sun protection factor (SPF) of at least 15, with both UVA and UVB protection.
+- Use sunscreen with a sun protection factor (SPF) of at least 15, with both UVA and UVB protection.